lilychencodes/aircall-ts/README.md

 3. Use a better design to group calls by date.
 For this project, a list view is fine because there aren't that many different dates to filter.
    In production, I'd look into a Calendar component to select date.
 4. Incorporate error handling in the UI.
 I'd add some UI to notify user of any api failures.
 5. I'd implement a system to fetch the next few pages of calls from the api once user reached the end of the pagination in the client.
+Since the limit never goes above 200 for this project, I manually set the limit and only fetch once.
+6. I'd go back and clean up the code more:
+  - [ ] refactor components into different files
+  - [ ] add more tests for the components